bil-bas/smash_and_grab/README.md

 * AI
     - the AI is pretty dreadful, even by game standards :)
+    - The AI ignores objects, like bags of money.
     -  Goodies/Baddies AI can:
         * charge into melee with an enemy in range.
         * shoot an enemy within range and LoS.